Chehalis Apple flowers

 A large yellow-green apple that is great for eating and sauces; apples are high maintenance, and need a second pollinator; this variety is resistant to scab; ideal for home landscapes, needs well-drained soil and full sun

-Chehalis Apple is a small tree that is typically grown for its edible qualities.
+Chehalis Apple is a small tree that is commonly grown for its edible qualities.
 It produces large chartreuse round apples (which are botanically known as 'pomes') with white flesh which are usually ready for picking from late summer to early fall.
 The apples have a sweet taste and a crisp texture.

 The apples are most often used in the following ways: